Home Décor Tips to Create a Modern Farmhouse

 And you can’t help but notice the floor!
 This floor has it all.
 Texture, wide widths up to 10″ and a warm modern brown color with variations from light to dark to balance the white cabinets and industrial pieces in the space.

 Don’t be afraid to add in farmhouse style accents, like this Atlanta Kitchen, which has a fresh supply of roosters and chicken adornments, but it doesn’t deter too much from the modern feel of the white cabinets and stainless steel appliances.

 The stairs for your modern farmhouse style home can take on a variety of styles.
-You’ll find an example of stairs made from wood and rope, instead of a traditional banister and railings for the stairs.
 This North Dakota home used modern wood and metal to build the staircase and railings.
-Notice how the Hickory Prefinished wood floors have a nice variation of colors that complement the dark wood color of the barn doors in the background, and the medium tone of the stair posts and treads.
+Notice how the prefinished Hickory flooring has a nice variation of colors that complement the dark wood of the barn doors in the background, and the medium tone of the stair posts and treads.

 Interior Barn Doors

 Sliding Barn Doors aren’t just for keeping critters inside the barn anymore.
 They are a popular accent for the interior now too.
 You can use it in place of traditional interior doors to separate and define spaces.
 And even to cover up bookshelves, storage, media, and technology when not in use.